waaeer/perl-orm-easy/README.md

 ### Extending mget

-#### query_<tablename> functions
+#### query_<tablename> functions (query preprocessors)

-User-defined Query functions can be used to extend the query construction possibilities.
+User-defined query preprocessors can be used to extend the query construction features.
 Such function should be defined as

-    schema.query_<table_name> (user_id idtype, internal_data jsonb, query jsonb) RETURNS jsonb
+    <schema>.query_<table_name> (user_id idtype, internal_data jsonb, query jsonb) RETURNS jsonb

 The function accepts the current `internal_data` structure, modifies it and returns the new value.
 This structure represents the current state of the query preparation.
 `query` is the parameter of mget which is translated to the query function.

-Postquery functions for superclasses are called after postquery function for the current class.
+Query preprocessors for superclasses are called after the query preprocessor of the current class.

 The `internal_data` structure has the following fields: